OasisLMF/OasisPiWind/README.md

     oasislmf model generate-keys                  # Generate Oasis keys and keys error files

-    oasislmf model generate-oasis-files           # Generate Oasis files (GUL only at present; FM to be added later)
+    oasislmf model generate-oasis-files           # Generate Oasis files (GUL only by defaut; for FM add the `--fm` flag)

     oasislmf model generate-losses                # Generate losses from an existing set of Oasis files and analysis settings JSON